dustytrail33/CRUD-API/README.md

-This is a simple REST API application built with Node.js that implements:
+# This is a simple CRUD API

 - Basic CRUD operations for user management
 - Clustering support (round-robin load balancing)